Steve Nivin is associate professor of economics at St. Mary’s University and managing member and chief economist of Steven R. Nivin, Ph.D., LLC.

-With over twenty years of experience researching regional economies, Dr. Nivin has conducted numerous economic impact, cost-benefit, and market research studies.
+With over thirty years of experience researching regional economies, Dr. Nivin has conducted numerous economic impact, cost-benefit, and market research studies.
 While making extensive use of industry standard input-output models, for many of these studies, he has also developed his own models for many of the analyses.
 Examples of the research he has completed include: economic impact and cost-benefit studies of development-oriented transit projects, economic impact analyses of cultural and sporting events and facilities, and market analysis and impact studies of various industries and economic development projects.
-Additionally, he provides semi-annual economic forecasts and is often asked to speak and consult on various economic issues and trends.
+Additionally, he provides economic forecasts and is often asked to speak and consult on various economic issues and trends.
+Various media outlets regularly cite Dr. Nivin’s insights on numerous aspects of the economy and public policies.

 Dr. Nivin received his Ph.D. and M.A. in political economy from the University of Texas at Dallas and his B.A. in economics from Austin College.